varchashva/LetsMapYourNetwork/README.md

 #### FUTURE TO-DO ####
 1. More interactive actions for node
 2. System fingerprinting
+3. Provide the solution as Docker installation
-3. Grouping of systems – like same subnet IPs as one group
+4. Grouping of systems – like same subnet IPs as one group
-4. Geographical location mapping
+5. Geographical location mapping

 Shoot any suggestion/complain/bug to **varchashva [at] gmail [dot] com**